Message from Amanda Bettinson, Partnership Secretary, 21 November 2017

 So far we have met with Iken, Sudbourne, Orford, Tunstall and Chillesford Parish Councils.
 Issues raised have included the landscape, access, services, the impact on neighbours and the housing balance required by the local community.
 We have already amended several of our initial proposals in response and we have started a list of “frequently asked questions” which we will add to as comments are submitted.
 All sites will be marketed in the normal way by agents and when formal plans are drawn up they can be available on the website for everyone to see.

-There is a Public Forum on 10th November 2017 in Tunstall Village Hall at 4pm chaired by Lord Deben.
-Tea will be available from 3.30pm.
+A Public Forum was held on 10th November 2017 in Tunstall Village Hall chaired by Lord Deben.

 Next Steps and contact details